The Clinic at Beverly Hills

 During this surgery, one or more very small incisions are made over the damaged veins, and the vein is tied off.
 If the ligation cuts off a faulty valve and the vein and valves below the faulty valve are healthy, the vein may be left in place to continue circulating blood through other veins that still have valves that work well.

-Call Us to Book a Free Consultation
+Call Us to Book a FREE CONSULTATION

 Or